 Staff liaising with contractors carrying out work at the school should bear in mind that they have a responsibility to take appropriate action if they observe the contractor or their employees using any working practice or item of equipment which the member of staff considers to be dangerous or potentially dangerous.
-Such action could include reporting the matter to the Headteacher for them to rectify.
+Such action could include reporting the matter to the Premises Co-ordinator for them to rectify or the Headteacher.

 Staff must ensure that a contractor arriving at site, reports to reception and a nominated person ensures that the contractors are informed of any hazards on the school site e.g. asbestos.
 Approval must also be gained by the contractor to start work.
-Only those staff nominated by the Headteacher to liaise with the contractors must undertake this activity due to the procedures put in place by the school to implement the County Council's Asbestos Management in the Workplace Policy and the Safety Management of Contractors Policy.
+Only those staff nominated by the Headteacher to liaise with the contractors must undertake this activity due to the procedures put in place by the school to implement East Sussex County Council's Asbestos Management in the Workplace Policy and the Safety Management of Contractors Policy.